Basbousa (Middle Eastern Semolina Cake)

 Sugar Syrup

 • Add water and sugar in a pan.
-Heat it on medium heat while stirring untill sugar melts.
+Heat it on medium heat while stirring untill sugar dissolves.

 • Add lemon juice and remove from the heat.
-Allow it to cool slightly.
+Keep it warm until the cake is baking.

-• Add warm syrup to the cake straight out from the oven.
+• Pour warm syrup over the cake straight out from the oven.
 Allow it to soak the syrup.
-Decorate with pistachios and dessicated coconut.
+If you like decorate with pistachios or rose petals and desiccated coconut.

 Your email address will not be published.
 Required fields are marked *